 About NYC Public Beaches

-NYC Parks maintains 14 miles of beaches, all of which are open from Memorial Day weekend through Labor Day.
+NYC Parks maintains 14 miles of beaches, all of which are open from Memorial Day weekend through Sunday, September 13.
 During beach season, lifeguards are on duty daily, from 10 a.m. to 6 p.m.
 Swimming is prohibited when lifeguards are not on duty and in closed sections.
 Closed sections are marked with signs and/or red flags.

 Water Quality Advisories or Closures - Visit the NYC Department of Health and Mental Hygiene’s New York City Area Beaches page for water quality advisories or closures before you head to the beach.